Panasonic FZ1000 vs G80

 Review summary: Panasonic FZ1000 vs G80

 So how do things add up?
 Which of the two cameras – the Panasonic FZ1000 or the Panasonic G80 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.